gilch/hissp/docs/macro_tutorial.rst

 Before the development of the structured programming paradigm, the industry standard was GOTO spaghetti.

-Similarly, in Python, abstractions like iterators, classes, higher-order functions, and garbage collection are *primitives*, but in C, those are *design patterns*, discovered and developed over time as best practice, and built with lower-level parts like structs and pointers, which have to be repeated each time they're needed.
+Similarly, in Python, abstractions like iterators, classes, higher-order functions, hash tables, and garbage collection are *primitives*, but in C, those are *design patterns*, discovered and developed over time as best practice, and built with lower-level parts like arrays, structs, and pointers, which have to be repeated each time they're needed.

 To someone who started out in assembly or BASIC, or C, or even Java,